Government services, schools, colleges, courts and parks: What's open, closed and canceled because of coronavirus

 N.C. coronavirus cases

-North Carolina has 1,307 confirmed cases of coronavirus and six deaths of N.C. residents as of 11 a.m.
-March 30.
+North Carolina has 1,498 confirmed cases of coronavirus and eight deaths of N.C. residents as of 9 a.m.
+March 31.
 Click here for the latest North Carolina count, which is updated each morning by the N.C.
 Department of Health and Human Services.

+On March 31, the Guilford County Department of Public Health reported that a 78-year-old person who died that same day is the county's first coronavirus-related death.

 The News & Observer of Raleigh, which is collecting data from county health departments and other sources in addition to the N.C.
-DHHS count, said the number of N.C. cases stands at 1,322 as of mid-afternoon March 30.
+DHHS count, said the number of N.C. cases stands at 1,522 as of 4 p.m.
+March 31.

 For details about N.C.'s response to COVID-19, visit the N.C.
 Department of Health and Human Services website.